 The Office of Innovation ensures that FAO mainstreams innovation in its programmes; facilitates cross-collaboration between the various FAO units; and aids in forging and reinforcing transformative partnerships.

 The office currently has three units that form its structure including: the Secretariat of the Global Forum on Agricultural Research and Innovation (GFAR), the Research and Extension Unit, and the Innovation in Digital Agriculture Unit.
 The office also has a focus on behavioural science, considered a key discipline in agricultural development.

 GFAR Secretariat, hosted at the FAO Headquarters, is made up of a small team that works to help partners plan, facilitate, implement and distil learnings from the Collective Actions.

 The team’s focus areas are:

-This publication, produced by FAO and Zhejiang University, examines how rural e-commerce could advance the digital transformation of agri-food systems, including increasing production efficiency, expanding farmers’ market access, improving poverty alleviation, fostering agricultural entrepreneurship, and attracting young generations back to their villages for economic revival and rural revitalization.
+This publication, produced by FAO and Zhejiang University, examines how rural e-commerce could advance the digital transformation of agrifood systems, including increasing production, expanding farmers’ access to markets, accelerating efforts to alleviate poverty, fostering agricultural entrepreneurship, and creating incentives for young generations to return to rural areas to revive economies.